Usecases: cutting wood

-This usecase is intended to illustrate how the information from the Feeds & speeds section can be used to determine workable cutting parameters, for a project that uses wood as the stock material.
+These usecases are intended to illustrate how the information from the Feeds & speeds section can be used to determine workable cutting parameters, for a project that uses wood as the stock material.
 Wood is quite forgiving, in the sense that the range of acceptable feeds and speeds is much larger than with e.g. plastics or metal.
-So this is by no means a recommendation about specific values to use for wood, but rather an example of how to make informed decisions about the feeds and speeds and toolpaths, which could be useful once you start cutting more difficult materials (plastics & metal) where feeds and speeds need to be just right.
+So this is by no means a recommendation about specific values to use for wood, but rather an example of how to make informed decisions about the types of endmills, feeds and speeds, and toolpaths for cutting wood.

 Ok, technically bamboo is not wood, but close enough.
-In this example, I wanted to make a holder for my endmills from a cheap (Ikea) 11"x18" bamboo cutting board.
+In this example, I wanted to make a holder for my endmills from a cheap (Ikea) 11'' × 18'' bamboo cutting board.
 I used the tape & glue method to secure it to the wasteboard.

 So I first created a roughing toolpath using a large (6mm) endmill, to do most of the clearing.

 - an upcut endmill is used, to have good chip evacuation and since there will be a finishing pass afterwards anyway to clean the rough top edges of the pockets.